There is no denying it. New Zealand is an expensive country.

 It worked, at least for me.
 I did not regret any money I spent on each of the activity, and the activities I had to miss out on (except for the Tongarriro Crossing, which I would gladly pay to do, but the weather was not on my side).
 I had my fair share of “adventurous New Zealand”, but I would recommend leaving more than enough cash for activities outside of your original plans.
 My skydive was unplanned, and I was fortunate to have enough cash for it.

-I ended up spending around $860 on activities.
-Rather than scrimping on the activities, like what my dad said, “it is not about the money.
-It is about the fact that you can’t even skydive in Singapore if you wanted to!”
+I ended up spending around $860 on activities, and did not scrimp on them.
 It is usually the activities you don’t do that you will end up regretting.
 So don’t let that happen should you visit New Zealand!

 *Bookme is an excellent site.
 Somewhat of a Groupon for activities, it features various deals on popular activities in New Zealand.
 Discounts can go as high as 80%, but they are usually snapped away fast.
 I have used this site twice, and had a couple of backpacker friends used it as well, with no problems.
 I would think it is safe, but once again, try it at your own risk!